ugmurthy/remix-spa/README.md

 This template leverages [Remix SPA Mode](https://remix.run/docs/en/main/future/spa-mode) to build your app as a Single-Page Application using [Client Data](https://remix.run/docs/en/main/guides/client-data) for all of you data loads and mutations.

 ⚠️ This is built on top of the Remix Vite template.
-Remix support for Vite is currently unstable and not recommended for production.
+Remix support for Vite is unstable and not recommended for production (for REMIX versions prior to v2.7.0)

 📖 See the [Remix Vite docs][remix-vite-docs] for details on supported features.